ak10net/ak10net/README.md

 - 🔭 I’m currently working on NLP projects such as chatbot, text classification, sentiment analysis and dashboards
 - 🌱 I’m currently learning MLOps frameworks and using AWS/Azure for ML
-- 👯 I’m looking to collaborate on Kaggle competitions / Writing research papers
+- 👯 I’m looking to collaborate on Kaggle competitions
 - 🤔 I’m looking for help with Building ML tools
 - 💬 Ask me about TS, Recsys, NLP or machine learning and deep learning in general
 - 📫 How to reach me: https://www.linkedin.com/in/ankit-d-689704157/ https://twitter.com/akionet5